Janeane's World: Published By James, Davis, and Associates

 Best Pick-Up Line Ever and The Communist Manifesto

-I never would have thought I would hear the best pick-up line every while reading the “Communist Manifesto.”
+I never would have thought I would hear the best pick-up line ever while reading the “Communist Manifesto.”
 Click here to read more.

 Also, check out our Confidence Tip of the Day YouTube channel for hundreds of videos on creating the confidence you need to succeed.

 The role of a parent is a major and important one.
 It is interesting because it is one of the few jobs you have almost no qualifications beyond biology to get.
 That does not change the fact that the role of a parent is one of the most important roles a person ever plays.
-The relationship between parent and child is of crucial importance in each home, and in the world at large.
-So the question for you this serene day is how do you describe the relationship between you and your children?
+The relationship between parent and child is of crucial importance in each home and in the world at large.
+So the question for you on this serene day is, how do you describe your relationship with your children?